Alemagou Mykonos

 Help visitors decide which Mykonos meal deserves the real energy: a Chora dinner, a softer beach lunch, or a louder glamour-led day around Psarou or Paraga.

-Use these pages for the Mykonos moments that drive real intent: booking order, hotel lane choice, first-night dinner logic, beach-day discipline, and weather resets.
+Use these pages for the Mykonos moments that drive real intent: booking order, hotel base choice, first-night dinner logic, beach-day discipline, and weather resets.

 Stay logicChoose the part of Mykonos that matches the trip before you choose a logo, suite category, or pool view.
-The lane matters more than the badge.
+The base matters more than the badge.

-The business-side GEO route is for Mykonos restaurants, hotels, and other trip-shaping places that need clearer facts, cleaner action order, and a stronger fit inside the public decision pages visitors actually use.
+The business review route is for Mykonos restaurants, hotels, and other trip-shaping places that need clearer facts, cleaner action order, and a stronger public profile visitors can understand quickly.

 Review the facts, links, category signals, and public contradictions that make the business harder to trust.